 - Age of credit history: This shows how long your business’s credit history extends.
 A longer history can work in your favor if it’s a good one.

-- Debt availability and usage: This can show potential creditors how responsibly you manage credit, the different types of debt that your business carries, and how dependent your business is on credit to finance operations.
-For example, debt that’s used to consistently cover cash-flow shortfalls will be viewed in a different light than debt to purchase your commercial building.
+- Debt availability and usage: This can show potential creditors how responsibly you manage credit, the different types of debt your business carries, and how dependent your business is on credit to finance operations.
+For example, debt used to cover cash-flow shortfalls consistently will be viewed differently than debt to purchase your commercial building.

 - Industry: This factors in the typical risk associated with your industry.
 Some industries carry higher risks for lenders, vendors, or insurers.